dscotese/kraken-grid/README.md

 #### manual
 This stops the automatic calling of `report`.
 The bot will do nothing until you give it a new command.

-#### margin
-Whether or not you use this command, the bot will try to use leverage when there isn't enough USD or crypto.
-Whether or not it succeeds, it will still be able to report how much you are long or short for each supported crypto.
-Reporting that is all this command does.

 #### kill
 `kill X`